IKEA HACKS – DIY RECLAIMED WOOD BUFFET, This is what I’m sharing with you today. Everybody love Ikea hacks, and this is a great one!

 We measured our doors and cut the panels to size.
 Each door had 4 and a half panels attached to them.

-Out of the four door, 2 were turquoise so first I spray painted the edges of those doors before we attached the panels to them.
+Out of the four doors, 2 were turquoise, so first I spray had painted the edges of those doors before we attached the panels to them.

-We used small trigger clamps to hold the wood panels to the door and screwed six wood screws to each panel from the back of the door.
+We used small trigger clamps to hold the wood panels to the doors and screwed six wood screws to each panel from the back of the door.

 Loving this natural and rustic look on my doors.

-As a finishing step, I painted the door with a thin lacquer coat.
-That protects the wood from stains and dirt.
+As the finishing step, I painted the door with a thin lacquer coat which protects the wood from stains and dirt.

 I can not believe the difference, guys!!
-Such a dramatic change!
+Such dramatic change!